Dips made with cream cheese is about making tasty, healthy sauces to go on salads and crackers.

 olives, a slither of hot chili, or a couple spoons of hummus.

-Garnish with a leaf of rocket or parsley, and a couple of black olives.
-Delicious on our low GI bread.
+Garnish with a leaf of rocket or parsley, and a couple black olives.
+It's delicious on our low GI bread.

 Make it your own.
 I hate recipes.
 They're so confining, like a straight jacket.
 But they do give you ideas, and a starting point; tonight its thick yoghurt, cream cheese, olive oil, half a dozen freshly cracked pecan nuts, parsley and fresh origanum.